SPECIAL REPORT-Bombing of herders highlights air attacks by Nigerian military

 “My life has come to an end, as they have destroyed all the sources of our livelihood,” he said of the bombers.
 “They have taken us back to zero.”

 (David Lewis reported from Nairobi and Reade Levinson from London.
-Additional reporting by Humeyra Pamuk, Daphne Psaledakis and Idrees Ali in Washington and Jarrett Renshaw in Philadelphia.
+Additional reporting by Humeyra Pamuk, Daphne Psaledakis, Simon Lewis and Idrees Ali in Washington and Jarrett Renshaw in Philadelphia.
 Editing by Julie Marquis and Alexandra Zavis.)

 ((David.Lewis@thomsonreuters.com; Reade.Levison@thomsonreuters.com))